gspd/ispd-luis/README.md

 Anyway, in order to build this project, make sure you have Java and Gradle correctly intalled on your system, go to project root directory and execute `./gradlew build`.

-To run the compiled program, execute `./gradlew run`, or you can extract the archive from 'build/distribution' and execute 'bin/ispd'.
+To run the compiled program, execute `./gradlew run`

 Issues reports are welcome!